julien777z/typed-redis/README.md

 | Delete | `await instance.delete()` | `await user.delete()` | Removes the model from Redis.
 No further operations are allowed after this is called. |

 Notes
-- Annotate exactly one field with `PrimaryRedisKey`.
+- Annotate exactly one field with `RedisPrimaryKey`.
 - Bind a Redis client via `Store(redis_client)` and inherit from it; otherwise, operations raise a `RuntimeError`.
 - Set the model name using the `model_name` class argument, e.g., `class User(Store, model_name="user"):`.
 This determines the Redis key prefix.